sssiyam-sudo/sssiyam-sudo/README.md

 - 👋 Hi, I’m Salim Sikder
-- 👀 I’m interested in Bioinformatics and computational medicine
+- 👀 I’m interested in ML & AI
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently working as a Data Scientist in Rome @Skienda srl.
 -
-- 📫 How to reach me salimsikder70@gmail.com
+- 📫 How to reach me salimsikder70@gmail.com or s.sikder@skienda.it

 <!---
 sssiyam-sudo/sssiyam-sudo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.